Global Stocks Rally on New Trade Talks

 Asian stocks soared on the prospect of fresh negotiations, as well as hopes for monetary easing in China.
 Stocks in Japan and South Korea, both of whose economies have been sensitive to the trade dispute, shot higher, with the Nikkei 225 up 2.1% and the Kospi up 0.8%.
 The Shanghai Composite rose 1%.

+Ipek Ozkardeskaya, a senior analyst at London Capital Group, said despite the October U.S.-China meeting, there isn't a market expectation that it will lead to an immediate resolution.
+In addition to the exchange of goods, the U.S. and China also have to reconcile concerns about patents and access to the internet, which the Chinese government censors.

+"Investors are not expecting anything to happen soon.
+What investors are afraid of is another abrupt halt in trade negotiations," she said.

-Hong Kong's Hang Seng was an outlier in the region with a 0.5% drop, but it still held on to most of the previous day's gains that came after the city's leader withdrew the extradition bill that had caused months of unrest.
+Hong Kong's Hang Seng was flat, holding on to the previous day's gains that came after the city's leader withdrew the extradition bill that had caused months of unrest.

 China's state media, citing Wednesday remarks from a meeting chaired by Premier Li Keqiang, said the government plans to use monetary policy, including cuts to banks' reserve requirement ratios, to stimulate the economy and support small enterprises.